makyo/writing/fiction/all-of-time-at-once/original.md

 All of time at once is a beautiful thing.
 Words can't describe it, because none of the five senses experience it.
 You can sense your own track, your own destiny through time, and everyone else's independently.
 You're spread out across all of eternity as you fall toward the infinitely small point of your destination in time.

-As he takes forever to instantaneously snap back into reality, hewill understand who Time is: Time is kind, but strict.
+As he takes forever to instantaneously snap back into reality, he will understand who Time is: Time is kind, but strict.
 Time will bend the rules to let him back in, but Time will give him the headaches.
 I still have mine.
 I suspect they will go away when Joseph does.
 I also suspect that Time will pretend Joseph never was, but that Time will let my memories of the past two years stay; it's not the process that matters, so much as the result.

 As for what happens to Joseph after, you already know that.
 Me, I think I'll become a writer; the Mentats will take care of me for my 'service to humanity,' and I suspect Time will be kind enough to let me live quite a bit longer.
 I've always wanted to be a writer.
 I'll use a pseudonym, though.
 I'm rather fond of Nicholas.